“May Contain”

 First, it’s important to differentiate the two things you might see on the back of a package.

-There’s the ingredient label itself.
+1. There’s the ingredient label itself.
 There are lots of rules around how (in the U.S.) top 9 allergens are required to be disclosed on an ingredient label in plain English.
 FALCPA and the FASTER Act made it so.
-So if an ingredient is an intended ingredient, the ingredient label is where it must be displayed.
+So if egg is an intended ingredient, the ingredient label is where it must be displayed.
 In addition, those bold “contains” statements are voluntary.
 So if you don’t see a “contains” statement, it’s still important to read through the ingredient label to check for allergens.

-Then there’s the precautionary warning.
+2. Then there’s the precautionary warning.
 A precautionary warning might look like: “may contain traces of wheat,” “made on shared equipment with sesame,” “made in a shared facility with eggs and milk,” “may contain soy.”
 These precautionary warnings are voluntary and unregulated.
 That means if a manufacturer is selling a product that was made on shared lines with milk but milk is not an intended ingredient, for instance, they could 1) add a precautionary warning, 2) NOT add a precautionary warning.
 In addition, the language in a precautionary warning is not regulated either, and research has not found any consistent differences in amount of an allergen found based on the language used, i.e., a “made in a shared facility” warning is not necessarily more safe than “may contain traces of” warning.

 But don’t freak out.
 See the sources below to learn more about the actual risks, which are generally low.